knz/spkrd/examples/README.md

 - `make all` - Build the Rust client
 - `make clean` - Remove build artifacts
-- `make install` - Build and install the client binary
+- `make install` - Build and install the client binary and spkcmd utility

 ### Configuration Variables